-|Mode of study||Vocational Full Time|
+|Mode of study||Vocational Full-time|

 |Campus||London Road Campus|

-|Course code||FLR2MTC (1920)|
+|Course code||FLR2MTC (2021)|

-If you have ever wondered how music is made, recorded, produced or how an artist makes money, this course will give you a good understanding of the fundamentals.
+This course is designed to lay the foundations for working in the music industry.
+It features a wide range of units that will challenge you to complete projects that are based on jobs in the music industry.
+Discover how music is made, performed, recorded, produced or how an artist makes money.
+This course will lay the foundations for progression to our level 3 courses.
 Consider that every time that you hear music or sound on TV, Radio, Film, Computer games or any interactive media that a number of people have been involved in the process of making that sound or music.
-From the composer, performance, sound engineers, producers, editors, sound designers each sound must be made, recorded, edited, mixed and mastered ready for performance.
+From the composer, performer, sound engineers, producers, editors and sound designers each sound must be made, recorded, edited, mixed and mastered ready for performance.
 From the sound of the Dinosaurs in Jurassic Park to the sound of a gun-shot on a computer game to the music that accompanies the media, Music Technology is at the heart of the process from beginning to end.
-You will also be able to study using the latest software and specialist hardware including the industry standard Pro Tools recording software.
-This is an exciting one year course which provides a nationally recognised qualification from an exam board, RSL, whose qualifications are written by those that work in the music industry.
-Each assignment is based on an industry brief, essentially the work that you undertake on this course is based on the work that you would complete in the industry.
-The course will enable you to develop practical skills and a theoretical understanding of the music industry through the completion of units including: Music Performance, Improving Instrumental Performance, Music Sequencing, Sound Recording, Listening to Music, Composing Music and Music Marketing & Promotion.
-Successful completion of the course at Merit or Higher could lead to progression to a Level 3 programme.
+For those interested in Music Performance this course offers the opportunity to develop your rehearsal, composition and performance skills through dedicated units and multiple performance opportunities both inside and outside of college.

 You can apply online via the APPLY NOW button.
 You can also apply for a second, alternative programme of study on the application page.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email: firstname.lastname@example.org

-HNC in Music Technology
+Level 3 Extended Diploma in Music Technology

 See how an apprentice can help your business.